ChrisCanyon/Discord.Net-Patch1.01/README.md

 See this [Dev Guide](https://discord.com/developers/docs/getting-started) for setting up a discord bot on discord and getting a bot token

+## ffmpeg - for voice chat
+Add ffmpeg.exe to your path. ffmpeg should be located in the root repo directory

 ## Entity Framework (Local DB Setup)
 Download and install [SQLServer Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)